 - a stellited pressure relief valve.

-Short description of Safety valve and safety Relief Valves are given here.
+Short descriptions of Safety valves and safety Relief Valves are given here.

 Safety Valves and Safety-Relief Valves: